wpswings/track-orders-for-woocommerce/README.txt

 **6. Track Your Order Popup:** Set up a "Track Your Order" popup to make order tracking simple and quick for your customers.

+**7. DHL Live Tracking API:** With the live tracking API, let your customers track their orders easily, no need to visit the carrier’s website.

+**8. Carriers Supported 200+ :** WooCommerce Shipment Tracking plugin now supports over 200+ carriers, like DHL, UPS, FedEx, and many more

-== Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ==
+=== Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ===

 Track Orders for WooCommerce Pro enables the addition of multiple shipping services, customization of the tracking process to match specific business needs, and the sending of email reminders with payment links for pending orders, it offers features like tracking templates for engaging customers, shortcodes for creating custom tracking pages and forms, and a Track Your Order popup box for convenient order monitoring within the My Account section.